fusioncharts/blazor-fusioncharts/README.md

 1. It initiates from the entry point of the application, "_Hosts.cshtml" and "Index.razor".
 2. Within "Index.razor", the coding resides to facilitate chart rendering.
 3. From here it progresses to "FusionChartsService.cs," which serves as the interface between the end-user's Blazor application and the minified FusionCharts library.
 4. The flow then extends towards "blazor-fusionCharts.js."
-This file exposes specific functions for "FusionChartsService.cs" and establishes bindings with Fusion Charts.
+This file exposes specific functions for "FusionChartsService.cs" and establishes bindings with Fusioncharts.
-5. Ultimately, the sequence culminates in connecting to "fusioncharts.js," which represents the minified Fusion Charts library file.
+5. Ultimately, the sequence culminates in connecting to "fusioncharts.js," which represents the minified Fusioncharts library file.

 ## Working with APIs